 Spousal Support Analysis

 (3) Need.
-The spouse asking for alimony or spousal support must all have a true need for such payments, meaning, among other things that the receiving spouse must not be able to earn enough income on his or her own.
+The spouse asking for spousal support must all have a true need for such payments, meaning, among other things that the receiving spouse must not be able to earn enough income on his or her own.

-Alimony – Spousal Support Calculators and Guidelines
+Spousal Support Calculators and Guidelines

-Other than the criteria set by statute and listed further down on this page, there is no alimony or spousal support calculator that can be used to determine possible payments.
-Nor or there any specific guidelines in place.
+Other than the criteria set by statute and listed further down on this page, there is no spousal support calculator that can be used to determine possible payments.
+Nor are there any specific guidelines in place.
 However, in Albuquerque, the Courts are currently using proposed alimony guidelines in a pilot project to study the possibility of implementing uniform alimony guidelines.
 These guidelines are not binding in any court, however, it may be useful during alimony negotiations to look at these guidelines.
 However, these guidelines only provide the Court with a possible scenario for alimony and spousal support payments and are not appropriate in every case.

 If you’re in need of an Albuquerque attorney, get in touch with the New Mexico Legal Group team.